takattowo/fs2maiden-mods/README.md

 # takattoFS2-Next mods

-The official collection of Windhawk mods.
+The official collection of takattoFS2 Patcher mods.
 The mods can be viewed and installed with [takattoFS2 Patcher](https://takattowo.github.io/takattoFS2/).

 ## Discussing mods